Written by Monika Kiss (3rd edition),

 Posting of workers plays an important role in the internal market, particularly in the cross-border provision of services.
 While the number of posted workers continues to increase significantly, problems such as unfair practices and unequal remunerations persist.
-In addition, the correct balance between the freedom to provide cross-border services and the social rights of workers needs to be adapted to today`s situation.
+In addition, the correct balance between the freedom to provide cross-border services and the social rights of workers is needed, adapted to today’s situation.

 |Proposal for a Directive of the European Parliament and of the Council amending Directive 96/71/EC of the European Parliament and of the Council of 16 December 1996 concerning the posting of workers in the framework of the provision of services|

 |Employment and Social Affairs (EMPL)

 Agnes Jongerius (S&D, The Netherlands).

 Rina Ronja Kari (GUE/NGL, Denmark),